ShZil/network-utilities/Scanner/README.md

 [22:51] Used the `Configuration` module to "add more tests on the input to Trace Route", simply by registering some validity checks under `exe.py:register_configuration`, and using the configuration values in the scan.

+[22:55] The Public Address node should also have an edge connecting it to the router.